View Jacky Templeton's Obituary on www.swtimes.com/ and share memories

 Jacky Templeton

+Arrangements are under the direction of Lewis Funeral Chapel in Fort Smith.

-She is survived by two sons, Wayne Templeton and wife Penni of Van Buren and Douglas Templeton and wife Charity of Cedarville; three sisters, Joyce Miller of Cedarville, Jeanna Martin and husband Frank of Alma and Jennifer Prescott and husband Gene of Conway; three brothers, Jimmy Bishop and wife Becky of Van Buren, John Bishop and wife Joni of Roland and Joey Bishop and wife Loreta of Texas; four grandchildren, Madalyn, Conner, Gracie and Benjamin Templeton; and a sister-in-law, Judy Templeton of Tulsa.
+She is survived by two sons, Wayne Templeton of Van Buren and Douglas Templeton of Cedarville; three sisters, Joyce Miller of Cedarville, Jeanna Martin of Alma and Jennifer Prescott of Conway; three brothers, Jimmy Bishop of Van Buren, John Bishop of Roland and Joey Bishop of Texas; and four grandchildren.